 Why did you decide to sell vintage rugs?
 What drew you to them?
 Did you set out as a business, or did you have a collection that got outta control?

 I’ve always had a love for flea markets and one day there was this desk that I could not pass up.
-I had absolutely no place for it so I bought it, refinished it and sold it on Craigslist.
+I had absolutely no place for it so I bought it, refinished it, and sold it on Craigslist.
 This went on for about a year, and I found myself buying more rugs and less furniture.
-Several rug shops started buying from me, and eventually they bought me out almost every week.
+Several rug shops started buying from me, and eventually, they bought me out almost every week.
 My husband started encouraging me to open my own shop until I finally got the courage to up and do it.
 I always thought of myself more as a mom rather than a businesswoman, but I think to be successful at either one you need love and hard work.
 I absolutely loved working with rugs, and I was willing to work my butt off.

 Ahhhhh yes, the Craigslist bug.
 You caught it too.

-The resell business is cut throat and tough.
+The resell business is cutthroat and tough.
 What was the most difficult part of starting Woven Abode?

 As a small business owner, what is the one lesson learned that you’d want to share with the world?

 Be willing to change.
-When you start off as a new business owner you have all these ideas that you think will work and some will but even more won’t.
+When you start off as a new business owner you have all these ideas that you think will work and some will but even more, won’t.
 I think it’s good to constantly evaluate yourself so that you can make changes and be willing to tweak things that aren’t working.

 You give names to your rugs.
 How do you name them?

 I regret selling ‘Hope’.
 It was a rug that you dream about.
 Jason from @americangarage put it in his sister’s home.
-I have to admit that it looked perfect there so at least that helped softened the blow a little bit.
+I have to admit that it looked perfect there so at least that helped soften the blow a little bit.

-Oh I love Jason’s style.
+Oh, I love Jason’s style.
 If he bought “Hope”, I’m sure it was a beauty.
 That man has style for miles.
 BTDubs, I have a total vintage crush on him.
 Just sayin’.